Confirmed Keynote Speakers:

 - If our universe is a replicator, as in theories of cosmological natural selection, is there a fitness function (adaptive value) for evolved complexity or intelligence?

-- Why do we see temporal deceleration of complexity in the early universe, and acceleration of complexity (eg., Chaisson's energy rate density) once large scale structure exists?
+- Why do we see temporal deceleration of complexification in the early universe (eg., by Chaisson's energy rate density measure), and acceleration of complexity in the later universe?

-- Are any of Earth's past convergences (eg, organic chemistry, RNA, multicellularity) likely to be developmental bottlenecks (the only path to a significantly greater learning rate for adaptive complexity)?
+- Are any of Earth's plausible convergences (eg, organic chemistry, RNA, fermentation, photosynthesis, multicellularity) also likely to be developmental bottlenecks (the only available path to significantly faster and greater learning and adaptive capacity) at any given level of environmental complexity?

 Papers are to be submitted to EasyChair: https://easychair.org/conferences/?conf=edcatccs17 in either single or two column format, and PDF.